kelbelss/security-and-auditing/Puppy Raffle/NOTES.md

 `PuppyRaffle::entranceFee` is immutable, and should be `i_entranceFee`, or `ENTRANCE_FEE`
 - Stop using literals (magic numbers), use constants
 - Add index fields to events
+- Improve test coverage! (does not matter for competitive audits)

 # Gas